TONE AND NOISE: A THEORY OF CONSONANCE

 The Harmonic Series - sometimes called the "overtone series" - is a series of frequencies naturally created by the resonations of a physical body.
 If a piano-string, for instance, were to vibrate at a certain frequency, this frequency would resonate with the rest of the piano's body, and these subsequent resonations would produce a series of higher frequencies which would all be multiples of the initial frequency.
 If a string vibrates at 100 Hz, for instance, it will create a series of frequencies at 200 Hz, 300 Hz, 400 Hz, 500 Hz, etc.

 This naturally occuring frequency spectrum is the Harmonic Series.
 Each frequency in this Series is called a "harmonic," and the lowest of these harmonics, the initial frequency, is called the "tonic."
+The tonic determines the pitch that we hear, and every other harmonic assimilates into this pitch.
+Heard as a whole, this collection of frequencies makes up the sound I call "the Tone."

 Though the existence of the Harmonic Series is tacitly accepted by theorists, the deeper implications of this natural sound-structure and the way we hear it remain largely ignored.
 Every tone that we hear, whether it comes from a piano, trumpet, didgeridoo, bird, or human voice, has a harmonic series.
 Music theorists generally still treat every tone as a single "pitch-class," but the existence of the Harmonic Series should dissuade us from reducing the Tone to just a pitch.
 Every tone is composed of many frequencies.
 The Tone is, itself, a harmonic structure!